Table of Contents

 Implications for Endometriosis

-2. Improving Quality of Life: By helping with weight management and reducing pain, semaglutide could improve the overall quality of life for women with endometriosis.
-This is an important aspect of managing a chronic condition that affects daily activities and mental health.
+- Improving Quality of Life: Weight management and pain reduction can enhance the quality of life for women with endometriosis, positively impacting daily activities and mental health.

 Can Semaglutide Treat Endometriosis?